deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 ```

 In Delta Chat we currently only use the error string.
-Our jsonrpc clients (JavaScript and python) automatically convert these error responses to errors in the target language and return/throw them:
+Our jsonrpc clients (JavaScript and Python) automatically convert these error responses to errors in the target language
+and return/throw them:

 <img src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/error thrown in js.png" />
 So we always know what call an error belongs to and we don't have the risk of mixing boolean return value and error.

 ### Named fields in events

-In the cffi you have the following functions to get the data from events:
+In the CFFI you have the following functions to get the data from events:

 | Return Type | Call Signature                                                                                                                                                              |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |